Jack P. Carroll ’24

 When reflecting upon her decision to attend Trinity, Claxton, a former Public Policy and Law major and member of the Trinitones, remembered wanting “access to a close-knit community and access to professors.”
 Similarly, Elias, who was also a Public Policy and Law major and the Editor-in-Chief of the Tripod, noted that she wanted to “build relationships with professors” and have the opportunity to get to “know everyone on campus.”
 In addition to the “small campus” environment, Frank, who studied Political Science and served in the Student Government Association, took interest in the college’s “legal internship program” in Hartford.

-In regard to their coursework, all the guest speakers expressed support for the Law, Argument, and Public Policy course offered through the Public Policy and Law department.
+While discussing their coursework, all the guest speakers expressed support for the Law, Argument, and Public Policy course offered through the Public Policy and Law department.
 Claxton explained that students are able to “read cases and write briefs” in the course.
 Also, Claxton spoke highly of the “oral argument” component of the course which, she suggested, can help students prepare for “cold calls” or on-the-spot speaking that she indicated characterizes the law school experience.

 When later discussing their experiences in law school, the guest speakers encouraged current undergraduate and prospective law students to apply to law school when they feel as though they are ready and best prepared.
 Prior to attending law school, Elias noted that she interned for an immigration law firm and the Governor’s office in Hartford.
 Also, Elias added that she worked at a corporate law firm in New York.